Water gushes on Upper West Side street during water main break

 People streamed out of their buildings to watch the water gush onto the street.

-"It was just like a little sound and it went flying, everybody got out, everyone started recording, watching," said Anes Omeragic, an eyewitness.
+"It was just like a little sound and it went flying, everybody got out, everyone started recording, watching," witness Anes Omeragic said.

-Other eyewitnesses told us that the water went so high at first that a fifth floor apartment in one building was flooded.
+Other eyewitnesses told Eyewitness News that the water went so high at first that a fifth floor apartment in one building was flooded.

 A construction vehicle was used to cap the water, but the ensuing stream partially flooded 67th Street to Columbus Avenue.

-Crews managed to shut the water off to the main about a half-hour later.
+Crews managed to shut the water off to the main about a half an hour later.

 Water service in the area is affected as crews repair the main.